 Your controls documentation checklist

 3. Perform a walkthrough on one transaction per relevant control.
-Record the transaction details, the documents inspected, and what you observed at each control point (ISA 315.A175).
+Record the transaction details, the documents inspected, what you observed at each control point, and any deviations from the described process ( ISA 315 .A175).

 5. Link the controls assessment to your ISA 330 response.
 Where a control is not effectively designed, document the compensating control or additional substantive procedure in your audit plan.